mokny/clsAPI/README.md

 ?>
 ```
+Note: $API->Respond will send all the data to the client and terminate the script.
+No further lines of code will be executed after that call.

 ### API Key Verification
 API Keys can be stored in two ways.
 Either as file on the server or as a MySQL row.
 API Key verification should be done directly after instancing the class or (if applicable) after the User-Agent verification.
+In case that the Key verification fails, the APIServer will automatically respond with an error and prevent any further execution of the script.

 #### Verification via File
 If you chose this option, a directory called ./apikeys will be automatically created.
 Make sure that your script has the appropriate writing permissions.